 Of course, Norway is a smaller and richer country than Australia.
 But like Australia, Norway has a tough and unforgiving landscape – especially during their hellishly cold winters – and no local auto manufacturing industry to speak of.

 That’s really the only part of the government’s argument that holds water: why subsidise new EV sales when car makers already have a vested interest in making EVs more affordable?
 “Our plans aren’t about sending a lot of taxpayers’ money off to big multinationals to get costs down.
 They’ll do that themselves.
-They’ve a keen interest in doing that,” Morrison has said.
+They have a keen interest in doing that,” Morrison has said.

 It’s a good point, but probably not a driving factor (pun intended) behind the government’s policy.
 We’d wager ideology and the fossil fuel lobby have had more of an influence on policy than that thought.

 That said, we don’t want to be all doom and gloom about the Australian EV landscape.
 Despite the odds, there are already some pretty cool EVs that are about to come Down Under – as well as some very cool cars that are already here.
-Here’s some of the best.
+Here are some of the best.

 Kia’s newest electric vehicle, due on our shores next year, is a real revelation.
 High-tech, incredibly good looking, practical and with surprisingly hefty performance credentials to boot, it might just be the most exciting car reveal of 2021.

 Its 239kW, dual-motor, all-wheel drive, 77.4 kWh battery setup is capable of a 0-100km/h time of around 3.5 seconds.
 That’s faster than a new BMW M3 Competition or a Lamborghini Urus.
 Crucially, however, it’s faster than Tesla’s forthcoming Model Y as well as the currently-available Model X Performance (but not as fast as the Model X Plaid, which hasn’t made its way Down Under yet).